r-lidar/lasR/README.md

 **R Package for Fast Airborne LiDAR Data Processing**

-The `lasR` package (pronounced "laser") is a highly efficient software designed for professional use, enabling the creation and execution of complex processing pipelines on terabytes of airborne LiDAR data.
-It can read and write `.las` and `.laz` files, compute metrics using an area-based approach, generate digital canopy models, segment individual trees, thin point data, and handle collections of tiles with multicore processing. `lasR` offers a range of tools to process massive volumes of LiDAR data efficiently in a **production environment**.
+The `lasR` package (pronounced "laser") is an highly efficient R package designed to provide a platforn to share an efficient implementation of the tools designed with the [`lidR`](https://github.com/r-lidar/lidR) package, enabling the creation and execution of complex processing pipelines on massive lidar data.
+It can read and write `.las` and `.laz` files, compute metrics using an area-based approach, generate digital canopy models, segment individual trees, thin point data, and handle collections of tiles with multicore processing. `lasR` offers a range of tools to process massive volumes of lidar data efficiently in a production environment after the R&D phase with `lidR`.

 - 📖 Start with the [tutorial](https://r-lidar.github.io/lasR/articles/tutorial.html) to learn how to use `lasR`.
 - 💻 Install `lasR` in R with: `install.packages('lasR', repos = 'https://r-lidar.r-universe.dev')`.
 - 💵 [Sponsor `lasR`](https://github.com/sponsors/Jean-Romain).
 It is free and open source, but requires time and effort to develop and maintain.

 `lasR` **is not intended** to replace the [`lidR`](https://github.com/r-lidar/lidR) package.
-While `lidR` is tailored for academic research, `lasR` focuses on production scenarios, offering significantly higher efficiency for common tasks on large datasets.
+While `lidR` is tailored for academic research, `lasR` focuses on production scenarios, offering significantly higher efficiency compared to `lidR`.
 For more details, see the [comparison](https://r-lidar.github.io/lasR/articles/benchmarks.html).

 ## Installation